rostro36/Notes/Big Data/Week 08/08_questions.md

 	- They balance and assign new resources demanded by the client or *ApplicationMaster*s.
 	- Authentication of *ApplicationMaster*s and users, to make sure the resources wasted by somebody else to ensure fairness.
 	- Is still not failure resistant.
+## Scheduling
 - How are slots scheduled?
 	- FIFO
 	- Capacity scheduling, where there are sub-groups that are weighted differently(in proportion to their capacity) and are merged to a bigger queue.
-	- Fair Scheduling, llike capacity scheduling, but there is neither user nor weights.
+	- Fair Scheduling, like capacity scheduling, but there is neither user nor weights.
 - What is queue elasticity?
 	- If one user-group does not use it's whole capacity, it can be shared with another user-group.
 - How does the fair scheduler work?
 	- Steady Fair Share: the capacity/weights each user-group has reserved/bought
 	- Current Share: Current usage
-	- Delta: Current-Steady Fairshare
+	- Delta: Current-Steady Fair share
 - What is the difference between instantaneous fair share vs. steady fair share?
 	- Instantaneous fair share does exclude empty queues and shares the remaining resources according to steady fair share.
-- What is preemption?
+- What is pre-emption?
 	- Cut off a job, after it has taken too long.
-- How does dominant rescource fairness work?
+- How does dominant resource fairness work?
 	- If there are multiple resources (e.g. memory and cores) categorize each sub-group by it's dominant resource.
 			- The dominant resource is the one with the higher percentage need of the whole cluster.
 	- The final sharing then has to be normalized by the sum of dominant resources.
-	- **Another way** to look at it is that with that we entangle cpu percantage with memory percentage and use this resource then.
+	- **Another way** to look at it is that with that we entangle CPU percentage with memory percentage and use this resource then.
 - How are the slots allocated?
 	- Each container has the size of the % of dominant resources needed by the user.
 	- The sum of the size of the containers are proportional to the weights.
 - What are the assumptions made by the dominant resource fairness on the hardware?
 	- It assumes that the machines are balanced, the memory has to be proportional to the CPU for each and every machine inside the cluster.
 The amount of CPUs may change, but the proportion has to stay.
-- Why is it possible to execute more than 100% of the cluster alocated with dominant resource fairness?
+- Why is it possible to execute more than 100% of the cluster allocated with dominant resource fairness?
 	- Dominant resource fairness first applies the 100% resource tokens and afterwards it sees that not everything is used, because each token might have a different dominant resource.
 So even more tokens can be packed.
 - How does dominant resource fairness allocated?
 	- Computing one small block and repeating it for the whole cluster.
 The last one has to be broken up and accounted for with the *Delta*.
-- What makes Spark different compared to MapReduce?
-	- There is no static pipeline of Map-Shuffle-Reduce, but the much more open framework of Spark's DAG.
-- How can Spark be seen as a DAG?
-	- The DAG shows the dataflow, the sources are the DataNodes and the sinks are the cllients.
+## RDDs
 - What is a RDD?
 	- It is a Resilient Distributed Dataset, the "data format" of Spark, a big, partitioned collection.
 - What is the lifecycle of an RDD?